What You Can Expect On A Holiday To Antigua

+Boasting 365 beaches, one for each day of the year so they say, there’s no denying that an Antigua holiday will leave you captivated.
 Antigua’s capital is St John’s, one of the prettiest capitals in the Caribbean with its colourful gingerbread houses, eye-catching cathedral and colonial style architecture.
 As well as a large cruise terminal, St John’s is a haven for shopping with the popular Heritage Quay home to all kinds of duty free shops and the arts and crafts market a fabulous place to visit to pick up locally made souvenirs.

 Antigua is a renowned destination in the Caribbean for sailing and plays host to one of the most important events on the annual sailing calendar.
 The Antigua Sailing Week is a world-famous regatta taking place every April on the island and attracts yachtsmen from all over the globe.
-Cricket is also massive in Antigua and if you book your holiday between January and July you can reserve tickets to see the West Indies play at the Sir Vivian Richards Stadium.
+Cricket is also massive in Antigua and if you book your Antigua holiday between January and July you can reserve tickets to see the West Indies play at the Sir Vivian Richards Stadium.

 Barbuda is Antigua’s beautiful sister island and is well worth the hour and a half ferry ride.
 Miles of distinctive pink sand make Barbuda a unique destination in the Caribbean whilst the Frigate Bird Sanctuary is a must see for all nature lovers with over 170 different species of birds.

-Language: English and Antiguan Creole
+English and Antiguan Creole

 Antigua is 5 hours behind the UK

 Eastern Caribbean $

 Approx. 9 hours

 British Passport holders don’t need a visa to visit Antigua.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Antigua.

 Temperatures range from the high 20’s in winter and low 30’s in summer.
 The rainy season runs from July to November.
 Hurricane season runs from June until November.